Industrial Stormwater General Permit Reissued

 No Exposure Exemption

 If industrial materials or activities are not exposed to stormwater, an exemption from the permit can be requested.
-This "no exposure" exclusion does not apply to construction activities.
+As stated above for the NOI, the “no exposure" exclusion must be requested thorough ePermitting starting July 1, 2022.
+You must have an ePermitting account and have an original Certifier Agreement on file with DHEC to submit the request electronically.
+Additionally, this exemption does not apply to construction activities.

 The condition of no exposure must be maintained by keeping all industrial materials or activities protected at all times.
 If "no exposure" conditions are not maintained, the operator must immediately apply for an NPDES stormwater permit as noted above.
 The no exposure exemption is good for five years.